We work with more than 300 partners to bring you better travel deals

 Which day is cheapest to fly to Darwin?

 At the moment, Monday is the most economical day to take a flight to Darwin.
 Thursday is likely to be the most costly.

 What time of day is cheapest to fly?

-Flights in the morning are typically the cheapest time of the day to fly to Darwin.
-Flights at midday are usually the most expensive.
+Flights at midday are typically the cheapest time of the day to fly to Darwin.
+Flights in the afternoon are usually the most expensive.

 Darwin is a fast-growing city that is full of history, which gives it a unique cultural heritage.
 Today, more than 50 nationalities share an easy-going lifestyle in this cosmopolitan city.

 Darwin might just be the ultimate budget-break destination.
 There is so much about Darwin that’s not about spending money.
 Travel to Darwin during the wet season and nature puts on its own show.
 Watching the sky turn indigo as storms roll in over the harbour, basking under the flaming gold skies at sunset, oohing at the spectacular lightning shows or listening to the sound frogs croaking late into the night – all are wonderful and free.

 It’s also an excellent base to explore the nearby World Heritage listed lands – Kakadu National Park, Litchfield and Nitmiluk National Parks, the Tiwi Islands and Arnhem Land.